lconde-ucl/CLAPAnalysis_sge/README.md

 This is a fork of the [CLAPAnalysis pipeline](https://github.com/GuttmanLab/CLAPAnalysis/), modified to work on the UCL cluster Myriad.

-It performs the same workflow that the original pipeline (described below) **except for the Repeat masking** step (not working).
-This will be included in the future if we make it work.
+It performs the same workflow that the original pipeline (described below) **except for the Repeat masking** step that was modified because the original FilterBlacklist.jar does not work (_java.lang.NoClassDefFoundError: net/sf/samtools/util/CloseableIterator_)

 To use the pipeline in myriad: